colbylwilliams/NomadCode.Azure/README.md

 ## Installation

-To use in your project, you can either, clone, [download][1], etc. and reference your local copy int your project, orr if you're using Git, you can add it as a submodule with the following command:
+To use in your project, you can either, clone, [download][1], etc. and reference your local copy int your project.

+Or, if you're using Git, you can add it as a submodule with the following command:

 ```shell
 cd /path/to/your/projects/root